hackclub/hackclub/workshops/backjack/README.md

 ```

-Now that the Player has a new card we need to check again if the player card total is bigger or equal to 21 or the dealer's card total is bigger or equal to 21 inside the if statement.
+Now that the player has a new card we need to check again if the player card total is bigger or equal to 21 or the dealer's card total is bigger or equal to 21 inside the if statement.

 ```c++
 cout << "] With have a total of : " << Tl_Pl_card << "\n\n";